-However, major bankruptcies have resulted from the heavy debt incurred by companies engaged in aggressive acquisition programs.
-To name a few: Baldwin-United, Charter Corp., Lionel, Saxon Industries, Wickes and many others.
+However, major bankruptcies have resulted from the heavy debt incurred by companies that have engaged in aggressive acquisition programs (e.g., Baldwin-United, Charter Corp., Lionel, Saxon Industries, Wickes and many others).

-When a company has highly leveraged its capitalization, the consequences of even modest business problems, economic recessions or rising interest rates, are greatly magnified.
-Shareholders, creditors and others have sustained billion dollar losses as a consequence of the leveraging-up of American enterprises.
+When a company highly leverages its capitalization, the consequences of even modest business problems, economic recessions or rising interest rates, are greatly magnified.
+Shareholders, creditors and others have sustained billion dollar losses - in addition to the serious impact of bankruptcies on employees, communities, suppliers, customers and others.

 The more leveraged takeovers and buyouts today, the more bankruptcies tomorrow.
 During the past few years, the multibillion dollar premiums shareholders have received in leveraged takeovers and buyouts have been a multiple of their losses from acquisition related bankruptcies.
-However, the leveraging-up of American enterprise will magnify the adverse consequences of the next recession or significant rise in interest rates.
+The premiums come first, the consequences later.
+The leveraging-up of American enterprise will magnify the adverse consequences of the next recession or significant rise in interest rates.